 The number of laboratories implementing TBEV diagnostics stagnates at five with virus neutralization tests implemented at two.
 Despite the general availability of routine diagnostics in the Netherlands the number of diagnosed cases is still low.
 In 2017, a seroprevalence study conducted in roe deer identified additional potential TBEV foci, mainly located near the borders with Germany and Belgium (Fig. 4).
-In 2020, two cases were identified near these newly identified potential TBEV foci and we hope that the awareness among clinicians for this recently emerged disease will grow outside the known endemic regions.
+In a study conducted in 2018 and 2019, ticks and/or rodents were sampled and tested for TBEV RNA on locations near to the places where seropositive roe deer were detected.
+11 TBEV RNA-positive ticks were found in the known foci as indicated in Figure 1 but additionally TBEV RNA-positive rodents were found outside the known foci (Fig. 1).
+Since 2020, cases were identified near newly identified potential TBEV foci and we hope that the awareness among clinicians for this recently emerged disease will grow outside the known endemic regions.